 You will also find several smaller museums.
 Learn more about the area at the Bartow County History Museum.
 Rose Lawn Museum will take you back to a time when tea was held in the parlor and dinner was served at the table.
 Learn more about the Rosenwald Schools and African-American History at the Noble Hill-Wheeler Memorial Center.

-Soak Up Small-Town Charm in Adairsville; Then Relax at Barnsley Gardens
+Soak Up Small-Town Charm, Then Relax at Barnsley Gardens

 After strolling through downtown, take the short drive to Barnsley Gardens for a round of golf or maybe a massage.
 The ruins of the Antebellum house and the surrounding gardens take visitors back to another time.